 Overview and Focus

-We have five areas of charitable focus we deem critical: health and human services, education improvement, environmental stewardship, arts and culture, and region, plant and local initiatives.
+We have four areas of charitable focus we deem critical: health and human services, education improvement, environmental stewardship, and arts and culture.
 Our charitable giving commitment occurs through the Georgia Power Foundation, Inc., corporate giving and employee giving.
 Learn More

 Our corporate giving is driven by employees who work with community agencies to identify the best programs to address local needs.
 Strategic grants are then provided to these community programs.
 Learn More